'Uganda election feels like a war not an election': human rights lawyer | DW | 13.01.2021

 "So since yesterday, you couldn't access any video on Facebook or even on Twitter.
 The videos couldn't play just because of OTT," Sengelo said, adding that it will affect the entire country simply because very many people are not used to the VPN system.

-Rights activist Nicholas Opiyo said he was not surprised by Facebook's move.
-"We saw it a long time coming because the Ministry of Information had created a group of people to abuse others online," Opiyo told DW in an interview.

-"They [Ugandan government: Editor's note] created a system that would manipulate public conscience and public debate.
+"They [Ugandan government] created a system that would manipulate public conscience and public debate.
 And gladly, Facebook was able to identify and block these accounts."

 According to the award-winning lawyer, Facebook should have blocked those accounts a long time ago because they distorted the quality of the political debate.